madamvixen/TempO/README.md

 1. Obtain API key for OpenWeatherMaps API, and get the URL for API call
 2. httpConnect to the specified URL,& obtain the JsonObjects.
 3. Must be done in doInBackGround(...) method of AsyncTask class
-4. Option 2: Use android Volley to obtain the library for methods handling JsonArrayRequest etc
+4. Option 2: Use android Volley for methods handling JsonArrayRequest etc